ben-biddington/Signal-Desktop-Development-Guide/how/how-set-up-as-standalone-device-works.md

-# How set up as standalone device works
+# How 'Set Up as Standalone Device' works

 In order to get Signal Desktop running locally, you need to be able to connect it to a phone.